KarolS/fimpp/README.md

 FIM++ interpreter, released under GNU General Public License 3.

+**The project is no longer maintained.
+For a more recent version, see this fork: https://github.com/avian2/fimpp**

 Inspired by [this Equestria Daily post](http://www.equestriadaily.com/2012/10/editorial-fim-pony-programming-language.html) and [this DeviantArt sample program and some comments below it](http://deftcrow.deviantart.com/art/FiM-Programming-Hello-World-99-Jugs-of-Cider-330736334).

 FIM++ is imperative, dynamically-typed, interpreted language.
 Currently, it supports integer arithmetic, console output, dynamically growing arrays, and subroutines.